Bond order

 In chemistry, bond order is a formal measure of the multiplicity of a covalent bond between two atoms.
-As introduced by Linus Pauling, bond order is defined as the difference between the numbers of electron pairs in bonding and antibonding molecular orbitals.
+As introduced by Gerhard Herzberg, building off of work by R. S. Mulliken and Friedrich Hund, bond order is defined as the difference between the numbers of electron pairs in bonding and antibonding molecular orbitals.

 Bond order gives a rough indication of the stability of a bond.
 Isoelectronic species have the same bond order.

 Examples

 The bond order itself is the number of electron pairs (covalent bonds) between two atoms.
 For example, in diatomic nitrogen N≡N, the bond order between the two nitrogen atoms is 3 (triple bond).
 In acetylene H–C≡C–H, the bond order between the two carbon atoms is also 3, and the C–H bond order is 1 (single bond).
 In carbon monoxide, -C≡O+, the bond order between carbon and oxygen is 3.
 In thiazyl trifluoride N≡SF3, the bond order between sulfur and nitrogen is 3, and between sulfur and fluorine is 1.
 In diatomic oxygen O=O the bond order is 2 (double bond).
 In ethylene H2C=CH2 the bond order between the two carbon atoms is also 2.
 The bond order between carbon and oxygen in carbon dioxide O=C=O is also 2.
 In phosgene O=CCl2, the bond order between carbon and oxygen is 2, and between carbon and chlorine is 1.

 In some molecules, bond orders can be 4 (quadruple bond), 5 (quintuple bond) or even 6 (sextuple bond).
 For example, potassium octachlorodimolybdate salt (K4[Mo2Cl8]) contains the [Cl4Mo\qMoCl4](4–) anion, in which the two Mo atoms are linked to each other by a bond with order of 4.
 Each Mo atom is linked to four Cl− ligands by a bond with order of 1.
 The compound (terphenyl)–CrCr–(terphenyl) contains two chromium atoms linked to each other by a bond with order of 5, and each chromium atom is linked to one terphenyl ligand by a single bond.
 A bond of order 6 is detected in ditungsten molecules W2, which exist only in a gaseous phase.